 With a longstanding interest in environmental protection and sustainability issues, Don was honoured when Mayor Mandel asked him to take a lead role on environmental initiatives.
 In this role, Don started an initiative to “green” the city’s many festivals, pushed for the development of an award-winning Environmental Strategic Plan and a Practical Green Buildings Plan, and led the push to convert street lights to LED lighting technology.
 These efforts are reducing the city’s environmental footprint as well as costs to taxpayers.

 While working to build our growing city, Don has also juggled a growing family.
-Don and his wife Sarah Chan, a music teacher, have a 4-year-old son and a 1-year-old daughter.
+Don and his wife Sarah Chan, a music teacher, have a son and a daughter.
 Don’s family is an enduring source of strength and inspiration as he pursues ways to make Edmonton more attractive and affordable for families.
 Don’s greatest aspiration for Edmonton’s future is to make it a place that his children and grandchildren will continue to choose to call home, with a strong economy and high quality of life.